 “Flippers strain my calf muscles”

 Pointing your foot to keep the foot flipper in position can cause pain and cramps in your calf muscles.
-Point your foot now and feel the calf muscle strain. (shinfin™ leg fins are not held in position by your calf muscles.)
+Point your foot now and feel the calf muscle strain. (shinfin™ swim fins are not held in position by your calf muscles.)

 “Flippers twist and bend my knees too much”

 The flipper extending beyond your foot causes twisting forces at your knee.
-It also causes your knee to drop too low, away from the natural streamlined kick. (shinfin™ leg fins avoid twisting your knees, and lift your knees straighter for more streamlined freestyle, fly and backstroke.)
+It also causes your knee to drop too low, away from the natural streamlined kick. (shinfin™ swim fins avoid twisting your knees, and lift your knees straighter for more streamlined freestyle, fly and backstroke.)

 “Flippers change my kick”